 - Before you plug the pump into the power point, you need to make sure that it is full of water.
 Pumps must not be started unless they are full of water.
 To fill them when the tank is higher than the pump, just open the discharge isolating ball valve, water should run through the pump.

-- If the tank is below the level of the pump, fill the suction pipe and then screw the Falcon Connector onto the pump, open the priming port on the pump and fill it with water, put the priming port back in and secure it.
+- If the tank is below the level of the pump, fill the suction pipe and then screw the inlet connector onto the pump, open the priming port on the pump and fill it with water, put the priming port back in and secure it.
 Try the pump with the isolating ball valve closed, open it just a little bit and run the pump for a minute or two until the water comes out of the laundry sink tap.
 Turn on the shower and bleed off the air in the pipework, now open the isolating ball valve on the pump all the way.
 Once the pipework is full, the pump should turn itself off.

 Common Troubleshooting Problems